Carbon Offset Project Guidelines

 Local.
 All projects must be located in Colorado.
 Projects can be privately or publicly owned.

 Direct.
-Projects must reduce emissions one or more of the six greenhouse gases (including carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, sulphur hexafluoride).
+Projects must reduce or remove emissions from one or more of the six greenhouse gases (including carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, sulphur hexafluoride).
 Projects must reduce emissions at the site where they are implemented by reducing or displacing the use of fossil fuels.
-Projects must also demonstrate clear ownership of the emissions reductions, therefore projects that reduce or displace grid electricity are not considered because they result in indirect emission reductions which may cause ownership and double counting concerns.
+Projects must also demonstrate clear ownership of the emissions reductions, therefore projects that reduce or displace grid electricity are not considered because they result in indirect emission reductions which may cause ownership and double counting concerns

 Although the Colorado Carbon Fund is interested in a variety of clean technologies, we have a preference for projects related to the following: